w3c/wcag-act-rules/content/rules/qt1vmo/proposed.md

 #### Inapplicable Example 2

-<a class="example-link" title="Inapplicable Example 2" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/qt1vmo/ce2c30787caebdf1d6adcd6aedfac8fa8842a9c4.html">Open in a new tab</a>
+<a class="example-link" title="Inapplicable Example 2" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/qt1vmo/ce2c30787caebdf1d6adcd6aedfac8fa8842a9c4.html">Open in a new tab</a>

 This decorative `img` element has an empty (`""`) [accessible name][] because it has no attributes or content to provide an accessible name.